-So the challenge is to visually align customer with the table header by keeping all important information visible even if they scroll to the bottom which ultimately helps them in reducing excessive scrolling also with an ease option to hit the targets.
+The challenge is to visually align the customer with the table header, which helps them to see all vital information visible even if they scroll to the bottom.
+And with this, sticky header ultimately helps them in reducing excessive scrolling with an ease option to hit the targets.

 Search Within Results

-Internal search results were currently good as they provide a number of filter option.
-However, the challenge is there when customers have specific part number or brand to find it practically it takes a lot of time to go through each of these filter options.
+Internal search results were currently good as they provide several filter options.
+However, the challenge occurs when customers have to search a specific part number or brand, then practically, it takes a lot of time to go through each of these filter options.

-So in order to reduce customer efforts, we have added an additional search box inside the search results which helps the user to filter specific searches within the results page.
+So to reduce customer efforts, we have added an additional search box inside the search results, which helps the user to filter specific searches within the results page.

 We also have tested design patterns where the product description are structured by feature highlights which consistently cause users to perform more in-depth explorations and consequently make some users view the products very favorably.